• Facebook

 • Regulating gynaecological and urinary function

-• Reduction of pains throughout the musculoskeletal system
+• Reduction of pains throughout the musculoskeletal system.

 YIN and YANG

-In TCM theory the two primary energies in the body are Yin and Yang.
-These represent the polar opposite energy forces within us.
-They are two sides of the same coin.
-Yin and Yang are in a constant state of change with each other, influencing each other constantly.
-Below is a table illustrating some of the characteristics attributed to Yin and Yang energy.
+In TCM theory, much attention is focused on Yin and Yang.
+These are the two primary energies in the body that represent the polar opposite energy forces within us; they are two sides of the same coin.
+Yin and Yang are in a constant state of change, constantly influencing each other.

 Dark Light